-The main difference is the time scale over which conditions are described.
+The main difference between weather and climate is the time scale over which conditions are described.
 Weather generally describes the atmosphere during short time frames like hours or days, and climate generally refers to conditions that span months, years, or even decades.

-How do we differentiate between weather and climate?
+Label these six statements as either WEATHER (W) or CLIMATE (C).

-1. Hurricane A hurricane makes landfall along the West Coast of Florida at 2:00 p.m. on Saturday

-2. Drought Drought associated with the Great Dust Bowl in the 1930s (an extended period during with an extreme deficit in precipitation)

-3. Annual Rainfall The amount of precipitation measured over the course of a year

-4. Tornado A tornado staying on the ground for four hours and tracking 180 miles

-5. Clear Sky A clear nighttime sky in the summer

-Ice Age A geological period during which Earth exhibited a reduced global temperature and an increased presence of large glaciers and ice sheets
+- Hurricane A hurricane makes landfall along the West Coast of Florida at 2:00 p.m. on Saturday - 2.
+Drought Drought associated with the Great Dust Bowl in the 1930s (an extended period during with an extreme deficit in precipitation) - Annual Rainfall The amount of precipitation measured over the course of a year - 4.
+Tornado A tornado staying on the ground for four hours and tracking 180 miles - 5.
+Clear Sky A clear nighttime sky in the summer - Ice Age A geological period during which Earth exhibited a reduced global temperature and an increased presence of large glaciers and ice sheets